-“We used SAS to compare Manchester to other universities, using factors that might mitigate their level of emissions like size, location and student numbers,” explains one undergraduate, Suzanne Tattersall.
-“We then went into more detail, looking at the Business School’s emissions in terms of contribution to the entire University.
+"We used SAS to compare Manchester to other universities, and using factors that might mitigate the level of emissions like size, location and student numbers," says undergraduate Suzanne Tattersall.
+"We then went into detail, looking at Business School emissions in terms of contribution to the entire University.
 We used SAS to aggregate energy meter readings for each building and analyse the spread of energy consumption.
 We also researched ways to reduce emissions resulting from IT, like servers and computer clusters, and gave projections on possible reductions depending on which initiative was implemented."
 She opted to explore this area further in her third-year dissertation, which examines 'the human factors in sustainability initiatives', to help provide more insights into how the University can change student behaviour.

 Lucy Millard says, "Behaviour change starts with students turning their computers off, and discussing the issues with friends and family.
 In that sense, this project has had a huge impact - which is very important, given the University spends £15 million on energy annually.
 We've seen a change in student attitudes; they really engaged with the subject and did a tremendous amount of work, providing sensible suggestions on carbon saving.
 It had taken us a few years to come up with recommendations that took the students a few months, which was impressive, especially given the data volumes."
 The 2010-11 academic year saw The SAS Carbon Challenge repeated, again involving second-year undergraduates on the IT Management for Business course along with other MBS students.
 Plans are under way to expand the challenge to other UK universities.
 Millard adds, "The SAS Carbon Challenge has been very successful, and is something I talk about all the time, at Carbon Trust conferences and other events, explaining it to other Universities."

 Copyright © SAS Institute Inc. All Rights Reserved.